 To see if the Town will vote to raise and appropriate the sum of One Hundred Forty-Thousand Dollars (\$140,000.00) to repurpose the mens and women's locker rooms at the Recreation Building.
 Repurposing the locker rooms would create additional multi-room spaces.
+This sum shall come from the unassigned fund balance.
 This will be a non-lapsing appropriation per RSA 32:7, VI and will not lapse until the project is completed or in four (4) years (December 31, 2029), whichever occurs first.
 This is a special warrant article.
-(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (Estimated \$0.031 impact per \$1,000 on the tax rate).
+(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (No impact on the tax rate).